-As Christian influence began to dominate, Elder and its associated symbolism began to be chastised, increasing becoming a symbol of death and sorrow, with legends that Jesus’ cross was made of Elder and Judas hanging from an Elder tree, though, given the tree’s brittle nature this seems wholly unlikely.
-Laterly Elder has been planted outside houses as protection against ‘witchcraft’.
+As Christian influence began to dominate, Elder and its associated symbolism began to be chastised, increasingly becoming a symbol of death and sorrow, with legends that Jesus’ cross was made of Elder and Judas hanging from an Elder tree.
+Though, given the tree’s brittle nature this seems wholly unlikely.
+Latterly Elder has been planted outside houses as protection against evil forces.

-Testament to the Elders embeddedness across cultures, in different countries and even in different regions within countries different myths and legends abound, both relating to her as protector and as a fearful spirit.
-In the UK we have geographically distinct lore; in Shropshire it was believed that a death in the family would follow the use of elder in the fireplace and on the Scottish borders it was believed that Elder grew only where blood had been shed.
-In the rural midlands if a child was chastised (beaten) with elder it would cease to grow (the child, not the Elder).
+Testament to the Elders embeddedness across cultures, in different countries and even counties different myths and legends abound, both relating to her as protector and as a fearful spirit.
+Mrs Grieve's Herbal tells us that in the UK we have geographically distinct lore; in Shropshire it was believed that a death in the family would follow the use of elder in the fireplace and on the Scottish borders it was believed that Elder grew only where blood had been shed.
+In the rural midlands if a child was chastised (beaten) with elder they would cease to grow.